 We can go wrong in two directions when we talk about Satan.
 Either we don't take his existence and malign intention seriously enough, or we give him too much credit.
 The devil can't implant thoughts into your mind.
-The Bible teaches that the devil is a created being.
-And that he tempts through suggestion and arguments.
-For instance, Matthew 4, in fact what we see there is that Satan's a scripture twister.
+The Bible teaches that the devil is a created being and that he tempts through suggestion and arguments.
+For instance [in] Matthew 4, what we see there is that Satan's a scripture twister.
 Satan isn’t original.
-He doesn't write scripts he's never written the book.
+He doesn't write scripts.
+He's never written the book.
 He doesn't know how to paint anything.
-He doesn't know how to create anything. he can't create anything, he distorts the Word of God. he runs around with spray paint spray painting over the Mona Lisa.
-So the only way we discern Satan's voice is to know God's voice better.
+He doesn't know how to create anything, he can't create anything, he distorts the Word of God, he runs around with spray paint spray painting over the Mona Lisa.
+The only way we discern Satan's voice is to know God's voice better.

-take up the sword of the Spirit, which is the word of God and the shield of faith, not, again, appealing to your good works, but the shield of faith, faith in Christ.
-This is how we would stand the assault of the enemy in our lives.
+Take up the sword of the Spirit, which is the Word of God and the shield of faith, not, again, appealing to your good works but the shield of faith, faith in Christ.
+This is how we stand the assault of the enemy in our lives.
 The front line of this warfare is false teaching.
 That's what Satan really majors in.

 Adapted from an answer given on Episode 146 of the Core Christianity Radio Show.